Dyslexia Therapists and Practitioners

 The transfer is the result of a change to Texas law.
 In 2015, the Texas Legislature passed Senate Bill 202, which transferred several licensing programs from the DSHS to TDLR.

-The Texas Department of Licensing and Regulation (Department) proposes the repeal of current rules at 16 Texas Administrative Code (TAC), Chapter 146, Subchapter K, §146.575 - 596, regarding the Licensed Dyslexia Therapists and Licensed Dyslexia Practitioners program.
+The Texas Commission of Licensing and Regulation (Commission) adopts the repeal of current rules at 16 Texas Administrative Code (TAC), Chapter 146, Subchapter K, §§146.575 - 146.596, regarding the Licensed Dyslexia Therapists and Licensed Dyslexia Practitioners program, without changes to the proposed text as published in the October 21, 2016, issue of the Texas Register (41 TexReg 8248).
+The repeal will not be republished.

 On March 9, 2016, the Commission adopted its own set of rules for the Licensed Dyslexia Therapists and Licensed Dyslexia Practitioners program located at 16 TAC Chapter 120.
 Part of the Commission’s rules were effective April 15, 2016, and the remaining sections were effective October 1, 2016.
 (41 TexReg 2476).
 The Department officially commenced all regulatory functions for the Licensed Dyslexia Therapists and Licensed Dyslexia Practitioners program on October 3, 2016.

-The proposed repeal of Subchapter K, §146.575 - 146.596 eliminates industry and public confusion by removing duplicate and inactive rules for the Licensed Dyslexia Therapists and Licensed Dyslexia Practitioners program.
+The adopted repeal of Subchapter K, §§146.575 - 146.596 eliminates industry and public confusion by removing duplicate and obsolete rules for the Licensed Dyslexia Therapists and Licensed Dyslexia Practitioners program.

-The statutory provisions affected by the proposal are those set forth in Texas Occupations Code, Chapters 51 and 403.
-No other statutes, articles, or codes are affected by the proposal.
+The statutory provisions affected by the adoption are those set forth in Texas Occupations Code, Chapters 51 and 403.
+No other statutes, articles, or codes are affected by the adoption.

 [Subchapter K. Dyslexia Therapists and Dyslexia Practitioners.]